wholder/CppSyntaxPane/README.md

 # CppSyntaxPane

-CppSyntaxPane is a stripped down version of [JSyntaxPane](https://github.com/nordfalk/jsyntaxpane) I created for use in my [ATTiiny10IDE](https://github.com/wholder/ATTiny10IDE) project that only supports the CPP programming language.
+**`CppSyntaxPane`** is a stripped down version of [JSyntaxPane](https://github.com/nordfalk/jsyntaxpane) I created for use in my [ATTiiny10IDE](https://github.com/wholder/ATTiny10IDE) project that only supports the CPP programming language.
 The code has also been extensively modified to remove as much code not needed for CPP as possible.
-In addition, the dynamic configuration feature based on Properties files has been removed and replaced with hard-coded variables where needed.
-You can run the class TestEditor to see CppSyntaxPane in action.
+In addition, the dynamic configuration feature based on `Properties` files has been removed and replaced with hard-coded variables, where needed.
+You can run the class `TestEditor` to see **`CppSyntaxPane`** in action and an executable version of **`CppSyntaxPane`** can be [downloaded here](https://github.com/wholder/CppSyntaxPane/tree/master/out/artifacts/CppSyntaxPane_jar).

 <p align="center"><img src="https://github.com/wholder/CppSyntaxPane/blob/master/images/CppSyntaxPane%20Screenshot.png"></p>